July 28, 2021

 At WWU, Dr. Rivera specializes in Chicano/a/x and African American literature and has an extremely popular class focused on this field.
 She also currently serves on the editorial board for Femspec, an interdisciplinary and peer-reviewed journal devoted to the study of speculative fiction within feminist contexts.

-May 18, 2021
+Tuesday May 18, 2021

 Why do people believe false stories on social media?
 Who is most susceptible to misinformation or to the more malicious version, disinformation?